sargeschultz11/M365-Apps-Deployment-Toolkit/README.md

 These logs contain detailed information about each step of the installation process and any errors that may have occurred.

-## Company Portal Integration
+## Integration and Branding

-The `assets` folder contains resources you can use to enhance the appearance of your Microsoft 365 apps in the Intune Company Portal:
+The `assets` folder contains resources you can use in various deployment scenarios:

 - **Icons**: High-quality application icons for Microsoft 365 Apps, Visio, and Project
 - **Description Files**: Ready-to-use description text for each application

-These assets help create a more professional and consistent experience for end users accessing applications through the Company Portal.
+These assets help create a more professional and consistent experience for end users, whether you're:

+- Creating documentation for clients
+- Building a self-service portal
+- Configuring Intune Company Portal listings
+- Adding applications to SCCM Software Center
+- Creating custom deployment notifications

 ## Getting Started with This Repository